keyschain/WildTemperatures-Fabric/README.md

 again the basics should work, but stuff like cold nights in a certain biome etc is impossible the enchantment should be fine though since it takes the current biome temperature into account

+### License
+The GNU GPLv3 lets people do almost anything they want with this project, except distributing closed source versions.
+If you do use this, make sure to disclose the source, have a copy of the license and copyright notice, use the same license, and changes made must be documented.
+For more information read the LICENSE file on the github.